thomaspanji/how-to-install/gcloud/README.md

 cd ~/.ssh
 ```

-There are two files with the same name, except the other one has extension `.pub`, e.g. `my-key` and `my-key.pub`.
+There are two files with the same name except the other one has the extension `.pub`, e.g. `my-key` and `my-key.pub`.

 To use the key to communicate with remote instance, type